DetentionWare/Awful-Code-Review/README.md

 ## The Personas

+### 💻 Works On My Machine
+"Can't reproduce.
+Have you tried clearing your cache?"
+Dismisses all bug reports.

+### 🚲 The Bikeshedder
+Should this be `userData` or `userInfo`?
+What about `userDetails`?
+Let's discuss for 3 hours.

+### ⏰ Time Traveler
+Suggests deprecated APIs with confidence.
+Offers jQuery solutions for your Vue project.
+References Python 2 syntax.

 ### 🎭 Security Theater Expert
 Sees SQL injection in your CSS.
 Wants you to sanitize hardcoded strings.
 Asks about your threat model for a button component.